 - Blow-dry your hair while combing it up and away from your face.

-- Utilising strong pomade, work in your product starting from the sides and finishing with volumising the top portions of hair.
+- Utilizing strong pomade, work in your product starting from the sides, and finishing with volumizing the top portions of hair.

 - Use a comb if necessary, but focus on running your fingers through your hair to achieve a textured finish.

 - Finish with strong-hold hairspray to set your pompadour.

 How to Style The Quiff